 On average, a nurse anesthetist program can last between 24 and 36 months- not including the 4 years of BSN training and at least one year of work experience prior.
 But with the right strategy and perseverance, you can bypass at least 2 years and still become a certified nurse anesthetist.

-How to Become a Certified Registered Nurse Anesthetist
+How to Become a Certified Registered Nurse Anesthetist (CRNA)

-Step 1: Nursing Prerequisites
+Step 1: Complete the Necessary Nursing Prerequisites.

 Before you consider entering a nursing school, make sure you already took the required prerequisites.
 As we all know, nursing programs are getting more competitive.
 To increase your chances of getting accepted, work hard to achieve above-average grades in nursing-related subjects like math, English, and sciences.
 If all else fails, you can also consider applying to online Nursing programs.

-Associates degree in Nursing is a two-year program that equips you with the basic nursing knowledge and skills.
+Associate’s degree in Nursing is a two-year program that equips you with the basic nursing knowledge and skills.
 As you will later discover, this step is the key to helping you earn a CRNA degree quickly.

 Through this program, you can already work and apply for nurse anesthetist schools after 32 months or less.
 It is also more affordable as ADN programs are mostly offered in community colleges.
 The job outlook is almost the same as in a 4-year Nursing program.
 In fact, employers put more emphasis on NCLEX-RN than on what specific school or program you came from.